Bushfire safety advice

 If in doubt, call your local LPG distributor.

-- Ensure all supply valves and appliances are turned off if safe to do so.
+- If safe to do so, ensure all supply valves and appliances are turned off.

-- If cylinders have fallen or are upturned, do not attempt to move them, and contact your local LPG distributor.
+- If an LPG cylinder has fallen or upturned, do not attempt to move it.
+Contact your local LPG distributor.

 - If you can hear or smell LPG: